PoSeiDon-Workflows/FlowBench/README.md

-# cFlow-Bench: A Dataset for Computational Workflow Anomaly Detection
+# cFlow-Bench: A Dataset and Benchmarks for Computational Workflow Anomaly Detection

 cFlow-Bench is a benchmark dataset for anomaly detection techniques in computational workflows. cFlow-Bench contains workflow execution traces, executed on distributed infrastructure, that include systematically injected anomalies (labeled), and offers both the raw execution logs and a more compact parsed version.